-Figure 127 Network Setting > Home Networking > APAS > Add New MAC Rule
+Figure 160 Network Setting > Home Networking > APAS > Add New MAC Rule

-Table 62 Network Setting > Home Networking > APAS > Add New MAC Rule
+Table 89 Network Setting > Home Networking > APAS > Add New MAC Rule

 LABEL DESCRIPTION Enable Click this to enable APAS on the Zyxel Device.
 Name Enter a name of up to 64 characters for the APAS rule to this host(s).
 Allowed characters for Name include the following within quotes: "!#%()+,/ 0123456789:=?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\\]abcdefghijklmnopqrstuvwx yz{}~" Select Device Info Select a connected LAN host or select Manual Input to enter the MAC address of a client that is not yet connected and does not display in Connection Status > Connectivity .
 MAC Rule If you selected Manual Input for Select Device Info , then enter the LAN host MAC address here.
 You can use the wildcard '' for a MAC address range.
-For example, enter 00:13:49::: for all LAN devices from a vendor with the MAC OUI 00:13:49.
+For example, enter 00:13:49:: for all LAN devices from a vendor with the MAC OUI 00:13:49.
 Bridge WAN Name Select a Bridge WAN interface for incoming traffic to apply the rule.
 You must have created at least one Bridge WAN interface in Network Setting > Broadband screen.
+Cancel Click Cancel to exit this screen without saving.
+OK Click OK to save your changes.